MSIA/msia423-chat-etl-tool-manish/README.md

 Run the following command

-`winpty sh run_docker.sh db`
+`winpty sh app/run_docker.sh db`

-This will create a no_show.db in the data folder.
+This will create a msia423.db in the data folder.
 <!-- tocstop -->
 ## To create Database on AWS RDS
 In order to create a database locally the same script is run with a 'db' argument.
-However, update 'loc_database' to 'AWS' in the config/parameter.yaml file.
+However, update 'loc_database' to 'AWS' in the config/parameter.yaml file and build the docker image again.

 Run the following command

-`winpty sh run_docker.sh db`
+`winpty sh app/run_docker.sh db`

 This will create a database on RDS with the name set in the .mysqlconfig file against the variable DATABSE_NAME.
 Currently it is msia423_db.